-- a.
-While in status quo, the club can not - 1.
-Conduct service activities; - 2.
-Conduct fund-raising activities; - 3.
-Participate in district, multiple district, or international functions or seminars; - 4.
-Participate in any voting procedures outside of the club; - 5.
-Endorse or nominate a candidate for district, multiple district and international office; - 6.
-Submit the Monthly Membership Report and other report forms; - 7.
-Sponsor a Lions club, or organize a Leo club or a Lioness club. - b.
-Every effort should be made to assist status quo clubs before charter cancellation.
-The following procedures are to be followed to give assistance and support to status quo clubs: - 1.
-The District Governor Team or the Coordinating Lion should start working with the club immediately toward its release from status quo.
-The District Governor Team must keep the district governor informed about the progress of the status quo clubs in the zone. - 2.
+- 1. While in status quo, the club can not - a.
+Conduct service activities; - b.
+Conduct fund-raising activities; - c.
+Participate in district, multiple district, or international functions or seminars; - d.
+Participate in any voting procedures outside of the club; - e.
+Endorse or nominate a candidate for district, multiple district and international office: - Submit the Monthly Membership Report and other report forms; - g.
+Sponsor a Lions club, or organize a Leo club or a Lioness club.

+- 2. Every effort should be made to assist status quo clubs before charter cancellation.
+The following procedures are to be followed to give assistance and support to status quo clubs: - The District Governor Team or the Coordinating Lion should start working with a. the club immediately toward its release from status quo.
+The District Governor Team must keep the district governor informed about the progress of the status quo clubs in the zone. - b.
 If helpful, the district governor may assign a Certified Guiding Lion to help bring the club back into good standing.
-The Certified Guiding Lion must have the approval of both the club and the DG Team. - 3.
-The district governor or the Coordinating Lion must review the progress and inform LCI headquarters in writing of the progress made or the recommendation of cancellation. - c.
-In order for a status quo club to regain the status of good standing, the club must:

-- 1. Correct the reason for which the club was placed in status quo; - 2.
-Pay all outstanding balances in the district, multiple district and international accounts; - Submit a completed Reactivation Report to report membership or leadership changes if needed; (The Reactivation Report is available on the Association website.) - 4.
-The recommendation to release a status quo club shall be made at any time of the year; - 5.
-Once reinstated, the club will have the ability to revise the club membership roster and officer records. - d.
+The Certified Guiding Lion must have the approval of both the club and the DG Team. - The district governor or the Coordinating Lion must review the progress and inform LCI headquarters in writing of the progress made or the recommendation of cancellation. - 3.
+In order for a status quo club to regain the status of good standing, the club must: 12 - a.
+Correct the reason for which the club was placed in status quo; - b.
+Pay all outstanding balances in the district, multiple district and international accounts: - c.
+Submit a completed Reactivation Report to report membership or leadership changes if needed; (The Reactivation Report is available on the Association - d.
+The recommendation to release a status quo club shall be made at any time of the vear: - e.
+Once reinstated, the club will have the ability to revise the club membership roster and officer records. - 4.
 Cancellation: Clubs that do not show improvement or make an adequate attempt to comply with the International Constitution and By-Laws or Board Policy within the specified time will be placed before the International Board of Directors to determine if the club should be cancelled, remain in status quo or regain good standing or active status.